Growth milk, what are its benefits?

 • Carbohydrates.

-• DHA** for normal vision development in infants up to 12 months.
+• DHA** for the normal development of vision in infants up to 12 months.

-One in two children does not consume enough iron[3].
-500 ml of growing-up milk covers 80% of their daily iron needs, thus helping to avoid deficiencies.
+One in two children doesn't get enough iron³.
+500 ml of growing-up milk covers 80% of their daily iron needs, thus preventing deficiencies.
 We say yes!

 Growing-up milk versus cow's milk

-When introducing solid foods (from the age of 1), some parents choose to give their child cow's milk.
-While it may be recommended after 36 months when your baby has acquired sufficient nutritional foundations, it's better to opt for follow-up milk until then.
-Here's what follow-up milk offers compared to cow's milk:
+When introducing solid foods (from age 1), some parents choose to give their child cow's milk.
+While it may be recommended after 36 months, once your baby has acquired sufficient nutritional foundations, it's better to opt for growing-up milk until then.
+Here's what growing-up milk offers compared to cow's milk:

-• A limited protein level, 2 times less than cow's milk[4], and that's rather good news!
-At this time, it is recommended to limit the amount of protein for your baby, in order to avoid overloading his kidneys[5].
+• A limited protein content, half that of cow's milk⁴, is actually good news!
+At this stage, it is recommended to limit the amount of protein for your baby to avoid overloading their kidneys⁵.

-• An iron intake approximately 30 times higher[6] than that of cow's milk (given the low consumption of animal proteins, the main sources of iron, your little one needs to supplement).
+• An iron intake approximately 30 times higher⁶ than that of cow's milk (given the low consumption of animal proteins, the main sources of iron, your little one needs to supplement).

-• A lower salt level, which avoids the risk of blood pressure and reduces the appetite for salty tastes[7]: we adopt the right habits from an early age.
+• A lower salt content, which avoids the risks of high blood pressure and reduces the appetite for salty taste⁷: we adopt the right habits from a young age.

 • A zinc level twice that of cow's milk.

 Since 1976, infant formulas have been subject to strict European regulations.
-All nutrients present in infant milk ( 1st stage) and follow-on milk ( 2nd stage) are regulated, with, for the most part, a minimum and maximum quantity not to be exceeded.
-Good to know, right?
+All the nutrients present in infant formula ( stage 1) and follow-on formula ( stage 2) are regulated, with most having a minimum and maximum quantity that must not be exceeded.
+Good to know, isn't it?

-Which bottle to choose? for Biostime infant milk ?
+Which baby bottle should I choose?
+For Biostime infant formula ?

-At Dodie , we are committed to offering practical and innovative products to make your daily life as parents easier.
-Discover our range of Dodie EXTRA anti-colic bottles , recommended by midwives[8] and designed for babies and parents.
-Extra-practical , EXTRA anti-colic bottles are ready in a single step , thanks to a unique teat , in just one piece, Equipped with a patented double anti-colic valve .
-Inspired by the mother's breast , the EXTRA teat allows for extra-natural breastfeeding .
+At Dodie , we are committed to offering practical and innovative products .
+To make your daily life as parents easier.
+Discover our range of Dodie EXTRA anti-colic bottles , recommended by midwives⁸ and designed for babies and parents.
+Extra-practical , EXTRA anti-colic bottles are ready in one easy step , thanks to a unique , one-piece teat.
+Equipped with a patented double anti-colic valve .
+Inspired by the mother's breast , the EXTRA teat allows for an extra-natural feeding experience .

-Are you interested in switching from follow-on milk to growing-up milk for your baby?
-Are you wondering about nutritional supplements for your baby?
+Are you looking to switch your baby from follow-on milk to growing-up milk?
+Do you have questions about nutritional supplements for your baby?
 Would you like more information about growing-up milks?
-Share your stories and ask us your questions at contact@biostime.fr or by DM on Instagram@biostime.fr .
+Share your experiences and ask us your questions at contact@biostime.fr or via DM on Instagram @biostime.fr .
 See you soon!

 *In accordance with current regulations